MajidMalori/Optimal-Power-Flow-Prediction-Using-Physics-Informed-Spatiotemporal-Graph-Neural-Network-/README.md

 ## 1. Overview
 This repository implements a **Physics-Informed Machine Learning (PIML)** framework for dynamic state estimation and multi-objective optimization in power distribution networks.
 The system integrates graph neural networks (GNNs) and recurrent neural networks (RNNs) with physical power flow constraints to reconstruct the full system state (voltages, angles, power flows) from sparse, noisy measurements.

 The framework is designed to handle high penetrations of renewable energy resources (DERs) and provides uncertainty quantification via Monte Carlo Dropout.
-It employs a **Multi-Objective Optimal Power Flow (MOOPF)** objective to simultaneously optimize for data accuracy, physical consistency, and operational safety.
+It employs a **Multi-Objective Optimal Power Flow (MOOPF)** objective to simultaneously optimize for data accuracy, physical consistency, and operational safety. **Hyperparameter optimization is performed using a novel Perturbation-Driven Seagull Optimization Algorithm (MoSOA)**, specifically designed for deep learning applications and **accepted for publication in IOSR Journals**.

 ## 2. Data Generation Methodology
 The data generation pipeline (`data/main.py`) creates realistic, time-series power system datasets using the `pandapower` library.
 It simulates dynamic load profiles and weather-dependent renewable generation (solar and wind).